ahillss/ParsingMachine/README.md

 A parser written in C which uses a stacked([?](https://gamedev.stackexchange.com/questions/25854/gamestate-management-hierarchical-fsm-vs-stack-based-fsm/25859#25859)) finite state machine.
 Where the **state** declarations, state **enter/leave** callbacks, **transition** table declarations, **events** functions and **machine** functions are declared by the user.

-The motivation for this library is to allow the creation of parsers using hierarchical FSMs without the need for a code generator.
+The motivation for this library is to allow the creation of parsers using stacked FSMs without the need for a code generator.

 ## Usage